robertgrant/bigdata-ascii-tools/README.md

 Usually they got written for a specific job and have to be generalised before they can be shared, so they'll pop up here from time to time.

+If you want a decent test case, look up Chris Whong's New York 2013 taxi data.

 Utilities like this probably exist already in all sorts of forms, but I don't care, they're just sitting around and might be useful for someone.

+They all use C++11's to_string, but you could work without that if you wanted to, it's just convenient.

 Filesplitter
 ----------------------